We share some diet ideas that could help you understand why your skin is acting out.

-A diet that’s rich in fruit and vegetables, adds a variety of different nutrients into your diet including vitamins A and C, as well as containing a good source of dietary fibre.
-Vitamins A and C are both key nutrients for the maintenance of normal skin, whilst some initial studies have shown that an increase in dietary fibre may reduce the severity of acne, although more research may be required.
+A diet that’s rich in fruit and vegetables adds a variety of different nutrients into your diet.
+This includes vitamins A and C, as well as being a good source of dietary fibre.
+Vitamins A and C are both key nutrients for the maintenance of normal skin.

 Zinc rich foods

-Zinc is a nutrient that is essential for the maintenance of normal skin and thought to aid with reducing production of certain pro-inflammatory substances.
-Lean red meat, seafood, legumes, nuts and seeds are natural food sources.
+Zinc is essential for the maintenance of normal skin.
+Lean red meat, seafood, legumes, nuts and seeds are natural food sources thought to aid with reducing production of certain pro-inflammatory substances.

-Another important skin nutrient.
-Whilst there is no current evidence to suggest consuming more Vitamin E will aid with acne, there is some evidence to show low Vitamin E levels may contribute to acne.
-It also has antioxidant properties, so may help to protect the skin against free radical damage.
-Nuts and seeds, together with vegetable oils, vegetable oil spreads and avocados, are sources of vitamin E.
+Nuts and seeds, vegetable oils, vegetable oil spreads and avocados are all sources of this important skin nutrient.
+Whilst there’s no current evidence to suggest consuming more vitamin E will aid with acne, there’s some evidence to show low vitamin E levels may contribute to acne.
+Due to its strong antioxidant properties, vitamin E may also help to protect the skin against free radical damage.

 What about acne-inducing foods to avoid?